WGLab/AmpBinner/README.md

 # AmpBinner
 A barcode demultiplexer for Oxford Nanopore long-read amplicon sequencing data.
-It can demultiplex regular amplicon sequencing data as well as sequencing data generated from 10X Genomics single cell libraries.
+It supports multiple barcoding strategy and can demultiplex regular amplicon sequencing data as well as sequencing data generated from 10X Genomics single cell libraries.

 ## <a name="Requirements"></a>Requirements
 - Linux or macOS